darrionkg/react-tap-room/README.md

 #### By _**Darrion Gering**_

 ## Description
-_ My taproom's website, built with React.js_
+_ My taproom's website, built with React.js, using vanilla css for styling_

 ## Setup/Installation Requirements